EarthSystemDiagnostics/climproxyrecords/readme.md

 ## **Warnings**

 Core.location does not identify a unique proxy record (for the Marcott data at least) because some cores have multiple proxies measured on them.
-This can perhaps be fixed.

 ```r